jhorzek/lesstimate/docs/04-Model.md

 ## model class

-`model` is the base class used in every optimizer implemented in lesspar.
+`model` is the base class used in every optimizer implemented in lesstimate.
 The user specified model should inherit from the model class and must implement the two methods defined therein